 Twinning projects bring together public sector expertise from EU Member States and beneficiary countries with the aim of enhancing peer to peer activities.
 They must yield concrete mandatory operational results for the beneficiary country.

 Beneficiaries include candidate countries and potential candidates to EU membership, as well as countries covered by the European Neighbourhood Policy.

-It also strives to share good practices developed within the EU with beneficiary public administrations and to foster long-term relationships between administrations of existing and future EU countries.
+More specifically, in the IPA region, Twinning aims to provide support for the transposition, implementation and enforcement of the EU legislation (the Unionacquis).
+It builds up capacities of beneficiary countries' public administrations throughout the accession process, resulting in progressive, positive developments in the region.
+Twinning strives to share good practices developed within the EU with beneficiary public administrations and to foster long-term relationships between administrations of existing and future EU countries.

 - Upcoming deadlines for circulated Twinning project fiches - IPA and ENI

 - Results for the fiches launched - IPA and ENI

 - List of sectors in Twinning